DeveloperDunne/sports-snaps_frontend/README.md

 ### Frameworks & Libraries Used

+I used a variety of libraries and tools for functionality and development.
+Below is a list of these along and the purposes:

+* React: A JavaScript library for building interactive user interfaces.
+Ideal for single-page applications.

 * React-Bootstrap: This was used to style the website, and add responsiveness and interactivity.

+* Axios: A HTTP client for making HTTP requests, used for fetching or saving data from/to a server.

+* React Router DOM: Used for navigation in React applications, enabling routing without page reloads.

+* React Infinite Scroll Component: Implements infinite scrolling, loading content as the user scrolls down.

+* JWT-Decode: A library for decoding JSON Web Tokens.

+* Node.js and npm Versions: The project uses Node.js and npm versions to ensure a consistent environment setup.

 * Git: Was used for version control to commit to Git and push to GitHub.